Role of many phonon modes on the high-temperature linear-in-$T$ electronic resistivity: Resistivity due to phonons

 We note that for materials with low Fermi momentum $k_F$ (or equivalently, low carrier density $n$, since $k_F \sim n^{1/d}$, with $d$ being the system dimensionality), $T_D$ ($>T_{BG}$) is replaced by $T_{BG}=2\hbar k_F v$, where $v$ is the sound (or phonon) velocity~\cite{Hwang2019}.
-Note that $T_{BG} <2T_D$ in general, but in principle $T_{BG}$ could be much less than $T_D$ in low-density metals, leading to the linear-in-$T$ behavior persisting to low temperatures, depending on how low the effective carrier density is, defining $T_{BG} \sim n^{1/d}$.
+Note that $T_{BG} <2T_D$ in general (since the maximal possible $k_F$ is the size of the Brillouin zone and $T_D$ corresponds to the maximum phonon energy with a phonon wave vector equal to the Brillouin zone boundary), but in principle $T_{BG}$ could be much less than $T_D$ in low-density metals, leading to the linear-in-$T$ behavior persisting to low temperatures, depending on how low the effective carrier density is, defining $T_{BG} \sim n^{1/d}$~\cite{Wu2019,DasSarma2020,Hwang2019,DasSarma2022,Sarkar2018,Davis2023}.
 We stick to the situation (as in normal metals) where $T_{BG}>T_D$, and do not consider low-density metals although such a situation may be relevant to under-doped cuprates with small Fermi surfaces.

 The key thing to focus on for our purpose here is that, according to Eq.~(\ref{eq:tauT}) above, the phonon-induced resistivity is linear-in-$T$ for $T>T^*\sim T_D/5$ with the slope $d\rho/dT \sim \lambda$.
 In a system with many phonon modes (e.g.\ LSCO has 21 phonon modes and YBCO has 38), there are in principle as many $\lambda$ and $T_D$ values as there are phonon modes.
 Therefore, one could argue that a linear-in-$T$ resistivity with an apparent constant slope is unlikely in a system with many phonon modes since different phonon modes would manifest different $T^*$ with different $\lambda$-dependent slopes resulting in a non-linear (in $T$) resistivity even at high temperatures.
 Thus, the observed linear-in-$T$ resistivity in cuprates may seem qualitatively inconsistent with phonon scattering, given the large number of phonon modes in a material with multi-atom unit cells.
 This qualitative issue, the main topic of the current work, is independent of any quantitative consideration of the actual magnitude of the resistivity (or the slope $d\rho/dT$) which is proportional to the electron-phonon coupling (and other electronic band parameters such as the effective plasma frequency).
 The basic question addressed here is whether the resistivity limited by scattering from many phonon modes in a system leads to nonlinear (in $T$) behavior at high $T$ instead of the linear-in-$T$ phonon-induced metallic resistivity generic in normal metals.